ratal/mdfreader/README.md

     # for interactive file exploration, possible to read the file but not its data to save memory
     yop=mdfreader.mdf('NameOfFile', noDataLoading=True) # channel data will be loaded from file if needed
     # parsing xml metadata from mdf4.x for many channels can take more than just reading data.
-    # By using metadata argument, you can reduce to minimum metadata reading (no source information, attachment, etc.)
+    # You can reduce to minimum metadata reading with below argument (no source information, attachment, etc.)
     yop=mdfreader.mdf('NameOfFile', metadata=0)  # 0: full, 2: minimal
-    # only for mdf4.x, you can look for a channel name and its corresponding mdf key that can can have been recorded by different sources
+    # only for mdf4.x, you can search for the mdf key of a channel name that can have been recorded by different sources
-    yop.getChannelName4('channelName', 'source path or name')
+    yop.getChannelName4('channelName', 'source path or name')  # returns list of mdf keys
     # to yield one channel and keep its content in mdf object
     yop.getChannel('channelName')
     # to yield one channel numpy array